Deep Reinforcement Learning for Controlled Traversing of the Attractor Landscape of Boolean Models in the Context of

-Finally, we argue that Def.~\ref{def:pseudo-attractor} of the pseudo-attractor straightforwardly extends to BNs under the asynchronous update mode and that Obs.~\ref{obs:existence} and Obs.~\ref{obs:uniform} remain valid in this case.
-Indeed, the asynchronous dynamics of the BN restricted to a~multi-state attractor of the network is a~finite and irreducible Markov chain.
+Notice that Def.~\ref{def:pseudo-attractor} straightforwardly extends to asynchronous BNs and that Th.~\ref{th:existence} and Th.~\ref{th:uniform} remain valid in this case.
+Indeed, the asynchronous dynamics on a~multi-state BN attractor is a~finite and irreducible Markov chain.
 Therefore, in the continuation, we use the notion of the pseudo-attractor both in the context of PBNs and BNs.